 Data and information are similar concepts, but they are not the same thing.
-The main difference between data and information is that data are a part and information is the whole.
+The main difference between data and information is that data is a part and information is the whole.
 Explore how data and information differ through definitions and examples.

 What Is Data?